CodepediaOrg/codepediaorg.github.io/CONTRIBUTING.md

 ## Step 3: Test your work locally

-Navigate into the root directory of Codingpedia Jekyll site repository.
+Navigate into the root directory of CodepediaOrg Jekyll site repository.
 Install Jekyll and other dependencies from the GitHub Pages gem:
 ```bash
 $ bundle install